 But my perfect plastic may not be the best card for you.
 Some cards are great for travel, others for cash back.
-If you carry a balance, forget the rewards; you need the lowest possible rate.
-So read some articles, then use the credit card search.
-You could turn a few minutes into major money.
+In other cases, it’s best to simply find the credit card with the lowest interest rate.

 In short, those 2 percentage points could change your life.

-4. Insurance: We all hate it, we all need it.
-Between health, life, home and car, insurance is probably one of your biggest expenses.
-Yet you likely spend more time shopping for gas than any of those policies.
+Insuring your home, car, health and life is probably one of your biggest expenses.
+Despite the importance of finding the right policies, you likely spend more time shopping for gas than any type of insurance.

 Insurance can be hard to understand and a pain to switch — facts not lost on the companies that sell it.
 They know you hate dealing with it, so they’re free to jack up prices.
 Don’t let them get away with it.

-5. Savings rates: extra money, free.
-If you could earn 10 times the money at an identical job, you’d switch jobs in an instant.
-Well, some identical savings accounts may pay 10 times more than the one you’re using now.
+If you could earn 10 times more money by doing an identical job at a new company, you would switch in an instant.
+Well, some savings accounts likely pay 10 times more than the one you’re using now.
 Why are you settling for less?

 Granted, no matter what you do, rates are low on insured savings accounts and certificates of deposit.
-But that’s no reason to settle for 0.2 percent if you could be earning 2 percent — 10 times more.
-So take a few minutes to visit the savings rates search.
+But that’s no reason to settle for 0.175 percent if you could be earning 1.75 percent — 10 times more.
+So, take a few minutes to visit our savings rates search tool.

-6. Destroy your debt before it destroys you.
 Debt can be more than an inconvenience: It can ruin your life.
-Unfortunately, it’s all too easy to get into, and sometimes nearly impossible to get out of.
+Unfortunately, it’s all too easy to fall into debt, and sometimes difficult to get out of it.

 You should also know that in some cases we get compensated for referring you to various banks, insurance companies, etc. But we’re on your side: We’ll never mention, much less push, any company just to line our pockets.

 One last thing: If you like what you see here, please spread the word.
-Our advertising budget is zero.
 We count on people like you to share Money Talks News with your friends.
 If you’re not part of our little family, it takes less than 10 seconds to visit the red stripe above and sign up for our daily newsletter.
 Who do you know who might benefit from reading it?